Every family needs a comprehensive camping checklist

 Kelty Callisto rectangular bags; buy 2 to zip together

-A second kitchen shelter is desirable to protect you from sun, wind, dew fall, and rain during the day.
+A second kitchen shelter is desirable to protect you from bright sunshine, hot mid-day sun heat, wind, dew fall, and rain.
 Use this shelter to prepare meals, eat meals, repair equipment, play games, read books, and relax.

 Desirable: Tarps or shelter